Rhodium(III) chloride

 Rhodium(III) chloride refers to inorganic compounds with the formula RhCl3(H2O)n, where n varies from 0 to 3.
-These are diamagnetic solids featuring octahedral Rh(III) centres.
-Depending on the value of n, the material is either a dense brown solid or a soluble reddish salt.
-The soluble trihydrated (n = 3) salt is widely used to prepare compounds used in homogeneous catalysis, notably for the industrial production of acetic acid and hydroformylation.
+These are diamagnetic red-brown solids.
+The soluble trihydrated (n = 3) salt is the usual compound of commerce.
+It is widely used to prepare compounds used in homogeneous catalysis.

 Structures

 Rhodium trichloride and its various hydrates can be considered the default halides of rhodium.
 By contrast, its lighter congener cobalt does not form a stable trichloride, mainly being available as cobalt(II) chloride.

-Anhydrous rhodium(III) chloride

 Anhydrous rhodium chloride is a dense red-brown solid.
-According to X-ray crystallography, tt crystallises in the motif seen also for YCl3 and AlCl3 (see image in upper right).
+According to X-ray crystallography, it crystallises in the motif seen also for YCl3 and AlCl3 (see image in upper right).
 The metal centres are octahedral, and the halides are doubly bridging.
 The octahedral molecular geometry adopted by RhCl3 is characteristic of most rhodium(III) complexes.
 The anhydrous material is insoluble in common solvents and, for that reason, of little value in the laboratory.